-The collection is under the care of Tom Deméré, Ph.D., Curator of the Paleontology Department and Director of the Department of PaleoServices.
+The collection is under the care of Tom Deméré, Ph.D., curator of the Paleontology Department and director of PaleoServices.
 The curatorship of the Paleontology Department is endowed as the Joshua L. Baily, Jr., Chair of Paleontology.

-PaleoServices is a consulting arm of the museum specializing in the collection, salvage, preparation, and curation of paleontological resources (fossils) from development-slated acreage.
+PaleoServices is a consulting arm of the Museum specializing in the collection, salvage, preparation, and curation of paleontological resources (fossils) from development-slated acreage.
 Services also include paleontological resource assessment of property (residential, commercial, municipal), relevant to environmental impact studies.
-Contact Dr. Tom Deméré at 619.255.0187.
-Email: email@example.com.
+Contact Dr. Tom Deméré at 619.255.0232.
+Email: firstname.lastname@example.org.